Created-By-Skye/Numerology-Life-Path-Calculator/prep.md

 ### Key strengths

-Skye:
+Skye: Frontend Design

-Brandon:
+Brandon: Flexible

-Eddie:
+Eddie: Effort

 ### Professional Compentency Growth

-Skye:
+Skye: Public Speaking

-Brandon:
+Brandon: Communication

-Eddie:
+Eddie: Communication

 ### Daily Approach

+We'll each handle one task at a time.
+Whenever one of us completes a task, we'll communicate that with each other in order to keep the repo managable.
+Whenever a task is completed by someone, they will explain that portion of the code to the rest of the group.

 ## Conflict Plan